 Those of you who attended Stuyvesant during 2001-02 endured the heartbreak and terror of the attacks on the World Trade Center in a very personal way.
 How could it be otherwise when we watched from our windows the horrors of that day?

 In 2015, Congress reauthorized the James Zadroga 9/11 Health and Compensation Act.
-The law mandates assistance to students, teachers, office workers, residents and first responders who lived, worked or attended school south of Canal Street.
+The law mandates assistance to students, teachers, office workers, residents and first responders who lived, worked, or attended school south of Houston Street.
 Therefore, if you’ve been diagnosed with any of the 68 cancers or serious respiratory illnesses linked to that toxic dust, you may be eligible for free health care as well as compensation.

 Ms. Novemsky is now enrolled in the WTC Health Program which has certified that her cancer was caused by exposure to the 9/11 toxic dust.
-She is one of thousands of people, including former Stuyvesant High School students and staff, who have been certified with illnesses related to 9/11.
+She is one of the thousands of people, including former Stuyvesant High School students and staff, who have been certified with illnesses related to 9/11.

-These diseases include cancers affecting the skin, prostate, thyroid, lung and breasts as well as rhinosinusitis, gastroesophageal reflux disease, asthma, and sleep apnea, the most common non-cancerous illnesses.
+These diseases include cancers affecting the skin, prostate, thyroid, lung, and breasts as well as rhinosinusitis, gastroesophageal reflux disease, asthma, and sleep apnea, the most common non-cancerous illnesses.